Hole-in-One Guide: Recognition, Etiquette, & How to Display

 Keep the Ball

 If you continue to play the ball, there’s always the chance that you may lose it on the next hole.
-Some golfers claim that the hole in one ball is their lucky ball; others say all the luck has been used so you may as well toss it into the woods.
+Some golfers claim that the hole-in-one ball is their lucky ball; others say all the luck has been used so you may as well toss it into the woods.
 Ultimately, it’s up to you.

 Most people keep the hole in one ball, simply because it is a great way to remember the shot.
-There are many ways to commemorate your hole in one, and some of the most popular hole in one trophies include a place to set and display the ball – see below.
+There are many ways to commemorate your hole-in-one, and some of the most popular hole-in-one trophies include a place to set and display the ball – see below.

 Let the Golf Ball Manufacturer Know

-Many golf ball manufacturers allow you to register your hole in one on their site, and sometimes they’ll even send you special prizes.
+Many golf ball manufacturers allow you to register your hole-in-one on their site, and sometimes they’ll even send you special prizes.

 Usually, you can google the brand name plus the term “hole in one” to find out what’s available.
 Here are some links from some of the top golf ball brands: